Homeroida/iss_overhead/README.md

 - The script might not work as expected if the specified email address and password are incorrect, if the location values are incorrect, or if the ISS or sunrise-sunset APIs are down or return unexpected values.

 - This script can be scheduled to run automatically using tools like cron on Unix-based systems or Task Scheduler on Windows.

+# Contact
+If you have any questions or issues, please feel free to contact me at chanishvili@gmasil.com.